kakorcal/notes/vim/movements.md

 6. k - move up one space
 7. { - move up one paragraph
 8. } - move down one paragraph
+9. % - move to the next bracket pair then toggle (),[],or{}

 # Combos
 1. dG - delete everything from cursor to bottom of file
 2. ggdG - delete everything in file
 3. dtLETTER - delete up to but not including the letter inputted
 4. dfLETTER - delete up to the letter inputted
+5. SHIFTvBRACKET%d - delete a code block
+6. diPAIRS - delete everything between pairs of brackets or strings.
+Recommend cursor to be inside the pair but for some reason it works for strings if cursor is outside:
+7. ciPAIRS - same thing as diPAIRS except it goes into insert mode afterwards
+8. viPAIRS - same thing as diPAIRS except it goest into visual mode afterwards
+9. daPAIRS - delete everything between pairs of brackets or strings including the bracket or string.
+Recommend cursor to be inside the pair but for some reason it works for strings if cursor is outside:
+10. caPAIRS - same thing as daPAIRS except it goes into insert mode afterwards
+11. vaPAIRS - same thing as daPAIRS except it goes into visual mode afterwards
+12. vaBRACKETSSHIFTv - hightlight entire code block
+13. yiPAIRS - same thing as diPAIRS except it yanks the text
+14. viw - highlight word from within the word
+15. viW - highlight word including symbols until the whitespace from within the word

 # Misc
 * [Link to cheatsheet](https://vim.rtorr.com/)